ericcccsliu/imc-prosperity-2/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-this repository contains research and algorithms for team Linear Utility in IMC Prosperity 2024
+This repository contains research and algorithms for our team, Linear Utility, in IMC Prosperity 2024.
+We placed 2nd, with an overall score of 3,501,647 seashells, and took home $10,000 in prize money.

 ## contributors ✨